-Eric A. Harris, Ed.D., J.D., Joe Scroppo, Ph.D., J.D., and Daniel O. Taube, J.D., Ph.D. draw upon their extensive experience in law and clinical practice as well as consultations to psychologists in all aspects of professional practice to develop these nationally acclaimed risk management workshops, specifically designed for psychologists.
+Amanda Zelechoski, J.D., Ph.D., ABPP Joe Scroppo, Ph.D., J.D., and Daniel O. Taube, J.D., Ph.D. draw upon their extensive experience in law and clinical practice as well as consultations to psychologists in all aspects of professional practice to develop these nationally acclaimed risk management workshops, specifically designed for psychologists.
 In addition to reducing the risk that a successful malpractice action will be brought, the workshops help practitioners to cope with potential complaints to licensing boards and ethics committees, and to respond to the increasing accountability requirements mandated by third party reimbursement sources.

-The Trust currently provides risk management workshops in five sequences, each with core learning objectives as well as more specific issues and objectives related to the particular sequence.
-The workshops are most often produced in conjunction with state psychological associations, state licensing boards, hospitals, and other related organizations.
+The Trust and The Trust Practice and Risk Management Association (TrustPARMA) currently provide risk management workshops in seven sequences, each with core learning objectives as well as more specific issues and objectives related to the particular sequence.
+The workshops are most often produced in conjunction with state psychological associations, state licensing boards, and other related organizations.

 - Recognize the major elements of disciplinary complaints and malpractice suits;